juanmanueldaza/aisitegenerator/.github/copilot-chat/repo-hygiene.md

 - Ensure `.env.example` reflects current runtime needs (Client ID optional due to runtime input)
 - Add CODEOWNERS and ownership of critical dirs (`src/services`, `.github/workflows`)
 - Tighten CI to run unit tests, typecheck, lint, and build on PRs

+Tip: In Copilot Chat, run the GitHubCopilotExpert mode

+- "Use GitHubCopilotExpert optimize_github_folder and propose a diff for missing workflows and labels."